wingersonMJ/Exercise_test_HRm/README.md

 For the purposes of analysis, we grouped participants as having symptom exacerbation during the test vs reaching exhaustion/completing the protocol.

 ## HRm Method:
 Though exercise testing is ideal for developing personalized HRt prescriptions for adolescents after concussion, exercise testing can be burdensome (time, resource, and expertise demands).
 Therefore, past research has established alternative methods for generating heart rate prescriptions for patients in the abscense of exercise testing [[ref](https://pubmed.ncbi.nlm.nih.gov/32058454/)].
+One approach established in previous work is to prescribe a portion of the patients age-predicted maximum heart rate (HRm).
+It has been suggested that 50% of HRm is recommended for patients as a starting point for exercise, progressing by +5% every day as symptoms allow up to a maximum of 80% HRm.

 **Definitions:**
 HRt = Heart rate target, 90% of the highest heart rate achieved on exercise testing.